halfson/open-dobot-gui/README.md

 TO DO:

+-Need a way to check that connection to a port is proper, i.e. when it sends commands it's using the right firmware.
+Right now, I can connect to other arduinos without the correct firmware or even any old random open port.
+Sending commands to these ports causes errors and the application to crash.

 -Verify inverse kinematics and fix any problems

 -Greatly improve the serial communication protocol.
 I just used the quickest method I could find that works so I could get testing the inverse kinematics.